Ertenan/Bluegrass-Outdoor-Solutions/README.md

 ## Project Overview

 A premium, single-page scrollable Next.js website for Bluegrass Outdoor Solutions, a professional landscaping company established in 2023.
-The site features a sophisticated design with smooth animations, responsive layout, and functional contact capabilities.
+The site must be built using modern styling, visual best practices (such as curated harmonious colors, subtle micro-animations, glassmorphism, responsive grid layouts), and optimized for fast page loads.

+This project is requested to be hosted on **GitHub Pages** as a static website.
+Because GitHub Pages hosts static files, any dynamic server-side functionality (like sending emails) must run through an external serverless function/service (e.g., AWS Lambda, Cloudflare Workers, or Web3Forms) rather than Next.js server-side API routes.

 ---